Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Symbol letters

-On the other hand, in the final remainder of the two-loop four-point FF, only nice letters in \eqref{eq:alphabet} are needed to express the remainder symbol as discussed in the main text.
+On the other hand, in the final remainder of the two-loop four-point FF, only nice letters given in Eq.\eqref{eq:alphabet} in the main text are needed to express the remainder symbol as discussed in the main text.
 If we expand ratio variables $u_i$ in terms of $s_{ij}$, there are only $13$ symbol letters appearing in the remainder: